jenahparman/fall23-cs625/HW4/HW4-report.md

 * **How do education and healthcare factors impact women's family planning?**\
 To what extent are education and healthcare related factors influencing women's choices when it comes to family planning?
 Is the increased access to healthcare and the availability of comprehensive sex education contributing significantly to the decision of when to start a family?

-## Extra Credit
+### Extra Credit [2 points]
-### Combine the data from Tables 91 and 92 (Women Who Have Had a Child in the Last Year By Selected Characteristics) to investigate other factors that affect this.
+#### Combine the data from Tables 91 and 92 (Women Who Have Had a Child in the Last Year By Selected Characteristics) to investigate other factors that affect this.

 <p align="center">
 <img src="/HW4/Resources/D1_ECchart_tableau.png" width="1000">